This post may contain affiliate links. Please read our disclosure policy.

 Lucky for him, these are as easy as can be to make.
 Place cut-up watermelon into the blender, add a scoop of yogurt, and blend until liquid.

 Pour the fruit mixture into ice cube trays (or these cute paw print molds!) and freeze until solid.
-Pop the frozen cubes into an airtight container and store in the freezer.
+Pop the frozen cubes into an airtight container and store them in the freezer.

 These frozen treats are so easy to make, I typically use whichever fruits we have on hand.
 Super ripe bananas?
 Check.
 Berries?
 Check.
 Cantaloupe?
 Check.